Trent Williams: San Francisco 49ers

 In the 2022 season, Williams appeared in and started 14 regular season games and three postseason games.
 For the tenth time, Williams made the Pro Bowl.
 For the second consecutive year, he was named as a first team All-Pro selection.
 On January 29, 2023, Williams was ejected during the NFC Championship for violently slamming Philadelphia Eagles safety K'Von Wallace to the ground after a scuffle between both teams.
 Wallace was ejected as well.
 He was ranked 14th by his fellow players on the NFL Top 100 Players of 2023.

 In the 2023 season, Williams appeared in and started 15 regular season games.
 For the eleventh time, Williams made the Pro Bowl.
 For the third consecutive year, he was named as a first team All-Pro selection.
 He reached his first Super Bowl, which the 49ers lost 25–22 in overtime to the Kansas City Chiefs.
+He was ranked seventh by his fellow players on the NFL Top 100 Players of 2024.

 Williams was ranked seventh by his peers on the NFL Top 100 Players of 2024, being the highest-ranked offensive lineman.
 On September 3, 2024, Williams finalized a new deal for three years and $82.66 million with the 49ers.
 The new deal includes $48 million fully guaranteed at signing and a $25.69 million signing bonus.

 In the 2024 season, Williams played in 10 games before he was sidelined due to an ankle injury in Weeks 12-16.
 On December 23, after the 49ers were eliminated from the playoffs with their Week 16 loss to the Miami Dolphins, Shanahan announced that Williams would not return for the final two games of the season.
+He was ranked 45th by his fellow players on the NFL Top 100 Players of 2025.

+In the 2025 season, Williams started in 16 games.
+He was named to the Pro Bowl Games.

 Personal life

-Williams is friends with running back Adrian Peterson.
-The two were teammates at the University of Oklahoma in 2006 and for the Redskins in the late 2010s.
-Williams and Peterson also co-own a gym in Houston.
+Williams is friends with running back Adrian Peterson and they co-own a gym in Houston.
+The two were teammates at Oklahoma in 2006 and with the Redskins in the late 2010s.
+Williams and his former wife, Sondra, have three daughters.
+The couple separated in 2019 and Williams filed for divorce in November 2020.
+In November 2024, Sondra announced that she had a son who was stillborn; this came after the son's twin was miscarried.

 Williams' nickname is "Silverback", named after the male gorilla.
 Williams has a large gorilla tattoo on his back and owns gorilla art and a bejeweled gorilla keychain.
 At the 2010 NFL Draft, he was introduced by league commissioner Roger Goodell with the moniker, after Williams dared Goodell to do it.

-Williams is the subject of a documentary called Silverback, which debuted in December 2021 and covered his comeback from a life-threatening sarcoma on his scalp.
+He was the subject of a documentary called Silverback, which debuted in December 2021 and covered his comeback from a life-threatening sarcoma on his scalp.

-Williams and his wife, Sondra, have three daughters.
-In November 2024, Williams and his wife announced that the couple had a son who was stillborn; this came after the son's twin was lost earlier in the pregnancy.